shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 When deploying workloads to Kubernetes, it is important to ensure that your workloads are highly available and resilient to voluntary and involuntary disruptions.
 This is especially important when running workloads with Karpenter because nodes can be provisioned and deprovisioned automatically.
 There are a few best practices to follow to ensure that your workloads are highly available and resilient to disruptions.

-The first thing you can do is to set [PodDisruptionBudgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) for your workloads.
+One thing you can do is to set [PodDisruptionBudgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) for your workloads.
 PodDisruptionBudgets are used to ensure that a certain number of pods are available during maintenance or disruptions.
 By setting PodDisruptionBudgets, you can ensure that your workloads are not abruptly terminated during maintenance or node scale down events.

 The YAML spec for a PodDisruptionBudget is relatively easy to write and understand.
 But if you are not sure of how to write one, you can use [Microsoft Copilot for Azure](https://learn.microsoft.com/azure/copilot/overview) to generate the YAML for you.